jun-csbio/NW-align/README.md

 By using with BLOSUM62 matrix and Needleman-Wunsch dynamical programming, this program can be used to align two protein sequences.

-This program, which is wrote by using C/C++ lauguage.
+This program, which is wrote by using C/C++ lauguage, can implement the same function of the web page (https://zhanglab.ccmb.med.umich.edu/).

 You can download the C/C++ source code and compile it by yourself, as follows: